iann0036/tf-cfn-provider/docs/providers/alicloud/LogStoreIndex.md

 `FullText` - The configuration of full text index.
 Valid item as follows:.

+### FullText Properties

+`CaseSensitive` - Whether the case sensitive.
+Default to false. * `IncludeChinese` - Whether includes the chinese.
+Default to false. * `Token` - The string of several split words, like "\r", "#".

+`IncludeChinese` - Whether includes the chinese.
+Default to false. * `Token` - The string of several split words, like "\r", "#".

+`Token` - The string of several split words, like "\r", "#".

+`FieldSearch` - List configurations of field search index.
+Valid item as follows:.

 ### FieldSearch Properties

-`CaseSensitive` - Whether the case sensitive for the field.
-Default to false.
-It is valid when "type" is "text" or "json". * `IncludeChinese` - Whether includes the chinese for the field.
-Default to false.
-It is valid when "type" is "text" or "json". * `Token` - The string of several split words, like "\r", "#".
-It is valid when "type" is "text" or "json". * `EnableAnalytics` - Whether to enable field analytics.
-Default to true.

-`IncludeChinese` - Whether includes the chinese for the field.
-Default to false.
-It is valid when "type" is "text" or "json". * `Token` - The string of several split words, like "\r", "#".
-It is valid when "type" is "text" or "json". * `EnableAnalytics` - Whether to enable field analytics.
-Default to true.

-`Token` - The string of several split words, like "\r", "#".
-It is valid when "type" is "text" or "json". * `EnableAnalytics` - Whether to enable field analytics.
-Default to true.

 `Name` - (Required) The field name, which is unique in the same log store. * `Type` - The type of one field.
 Valid values: ["long", "text", "double", "json"].
 Default to "long". * `Alias` - The alias of one field * `CaseSensitive` - Whether the case sensitive for the field.
 Default to false.
 It is valid when "type" is "text" or "json". * `IncludeChinese` - Whether includes the chinese for the field.
 Default to false.
 It is valid when "type" is "text" or "json". * `Token` - The string of several split words, like "\r", "#".
 It is valid when "type" is "text" or "json". * `EnableAnalytics` - Whether to enable field analytics.
 Default to true.